hgcl/clara-le/pages/now.md

 I am based in Berlin since 3+ years and working as a UX designer.
 (And if everything goes to plan, soon moving to the countryside in France).

-Outside of work, you'll find me bouldering and sharing morning pastries with friends in any kind of weather.
+Outside of work, you'll find me bouldering[^1] religiously and sharing morning pastries with friends in any kind of weather.

 A few side-projects: